 Just 27 nm from Bora Bora is Maupiti, the place we refer to as “the gem of the Societies” Of the islands we visited in the Society Islands, this island completely captivated us.
 So much so that we spent ten days here!
 The waters are absolutely beautiful and this place has that amazing laid back feel you look for in a great anchor spot.

-Maupiti has a couple of great spots to Along with the well protected anchorage and mooring spots there is st
+Maupiti has a couple of brilliant spots to anchor and they are well protected too!

 Navigating Onoiau Pass

 It seems many cruisers skip this amazing place because either they are afraid of the pass or they just can’t seem to get here during the right weather window.
 You definitely do NOT want to attempt this pass if the swell is coming from the south.
 In fact, the general rule seems to be not to attempt it if swells are more than 2 meters and winds are over 20 knots.
 We had a perfect entry with absolutely no problems.
 Be sure to keep to the center of the channel and line up the channel markers appropriately.
 Try to get there as close to slack tide as well, just as you would entering motu in the Tuamotus.